 Can I include the insurance and on-road costs in my loan amount?

-Do I need a deposit for a car loan?
+Do I need a deposit for a cheap car loan?

-Can I make extra repayments off my car loan?
+Can I make extra repayments on my car loan?

-How do I make extra payments off my loan?
+How do I make extra payments on my loan?

 How is the interest calculated on my loan?